privefl/img2coord/README.md

 # img2coord

-R package to guess coordinates from a scatter plot (as an image)
+R package to guess coordinates from a scatter plot (as an image).

 ## Installation and usage